 Plaza de España

 This is a must-see place with you visit Seville.
-When you go, you’re rewarded with a strikingly over-the-top structure with a lot of intricately and detailed features include some beautiful tilework and ceramics.
-It’s a large, semi-circular building with towers flocking both ends.
+When you go, you’re rewarded with a strikingly over-the-top structure with a lot of intricately detailed features including some beautiful tilework and ceramics.
+It’s a large, semi-circular building with towers flocking on both ends.

 To get some of the best views, rent a small boat to row in the canal and learn why this is sometimes referred to as the “Venice of Seville.”

 Maria Luisa Park is located at Paseo de las Delicias, s/n, 41013 Sevilla, Spain.

 Museum of Fine Arts (Museo de Belles Artes)